British diaspora in Africa: Music

 Notable African musicians of British descent include: Dave Matthews, who emigrated to the United States, and Johnny Clegg.
 Wrex Tarr performed the distinctly Rhodesian comedy song "Cocky Robin" based on Chilapalapa.
 John Edmond was a popular singer, songwriter, entertainer and storyteller during the Rhodesian Bush War.
 Seether is a post-grunge band founded by South Africans, which now includes Americans.

 Education

 The British diaspora and their forebears have been extensively involved in the founding and development of numerous educational institutions across Africa.

 Universities

-There are four universities in South Africa that were established by the British diaspora, which admitted limited numbers of Black students during apartheid.
+There are four universities in South Africa that were established by the British diaspora, which admitted limited numbers of Black students under apartheid.
 The South African College was founded in 1829 and later split into the University of Cape Town and the South African College Schools.
 The University of Natal merged with the University of Durban-Westville to form the University of KwaZulu-Natal.
 The University of the Witwatersrand was founded in Kimberley in 1896 as the South African School of Mines and is now based in Johannesburg.
 Finally, Rhodes University was established in 1904 with an initial grant from the Rhodes Trust.